RuddySparkle/tortoise-app-sql/README.md

 # To SETUP
 Follow MR.Tendon's installation at https://github.com/TendonT52/postgreSQL-pgAdmin-installation-guide/tree/main

-# Continue
+# Table Creation
-Open 'Query tools' on your database and run create_table.sql file from this Repo.
+Open 'Query tools' on your database and run all commands create_table.sql file from this Repo.

-After the creation of all neccessary tables,
+# Initialise Mockup Data in RuddySparkle Version
-Import every .csv files from this Repo to your table.
+Open 'Query tools' again and run all commands in insert_mock_data.sql.

 # To RUN
-Refresh [F5] and open 'Query Tools' again, then you'll be able to code.
+Refresh!, then you'll be able to code.
-Try basic_totrycommand.sql if you don't know where to start.
+NOTE: try basic_totrycommand.sql if you don't know where to start.